-Protein bowls are incredibly trendy right now, and it’s not just because they look great on Instagram.
-They can also satisfy your nutritional needs while freeing your culinary creativity.
-A protein bowl is the perfect meal any time of day, including breakfast, because there are so many ways to spin it.
+Protein bowls — so hot right now!
+And it's not just because they look great on Instagram.
+They can also satisfy your nutritional needs while unleashing your culinary creativity.
+Plus, they're perfect meal any time of day, including breakfast, because there are so many ways to spin it.

-For people who are too busy or confused to prepare an elaborate meal (we’re looking at you, millennials), all you need to do is follow this simple blueprint to make a protein bowl you’re sure to love.
+For people who are too busy or overwhelmed to prepare an elaborate meal (so, pretty much all of us!), all you need to do is follow this simple blueprint to make a protein bowl you're sure to love.

 But that doesn't mean you have to play by those rules every time.
 If you're not feeling like fruit at dinner, skip it.
 Had enough protein for the day?
 Forget it.
 Just sub an ingredient from another category.

 Then Get Gourmet

 While choosing your ingredients, keep things from getting boring by considering different preparations: boiled, braised, pickled, raw, roasted, sauteed, smoked or steamed — just to name a few!

 Also think about how the textures will interact.
 If your bowl is looking like it needs more texture, finish it off with a little bit of crunch by adding nuts, seeds, broccoli or apples.

 Lastly, you don't want every bite to feel like a punch in the mouth, so follow a 3:2 ratio when it comes to flavor.
 Pair three deliciously flavorful ingredients with two less flavorful ones.
 Finish it all off with a dressing of your choice and a garnish or two.

 Need some inspiration?
 Here are a few perfectly balanced protein bowls to get you started: